-Mbabane is the capital of Swaziland and has an estimated population of 95,000 making it the largest city of Swaziland.
-It derives its name from a Chief, Mbabane Kunene, who lived in the area when British settlers arrived.
-It is also a commercial hub for the surrounding region, while iron and tin were mined nearby.
-Mbabane, and Swaziland itself, thrive on their sugar export and tourism.
+The relationship between Mbabane, Swaziland, and Fort Worth is one that uniquely demonstrates the humanitarian power of our organization, as illustrated by the community health center built through the Bill & Melinda Gates Foundation and the Africa Urban Poverty Alleviation Program.
+This capital city on the African continent has an estimated population of 95,000, making it the largest city in Swaziland.
+It derives its name from a chief, Mbabane Kunene, who lived in the area when British settlers arrived.
+It is also a commercial hub for the surrounding region and thrives on their sugar export and tourism.

 Swaziland prides itself on the warmth and friendliness that it extends to all its visitors.
-The rural charm and ethnic culture of this small independent kingdom, is located between South Africa and Mozambique draws many travellers, especially those who come to enjoy the traditional Swazi experience and traditional events.
-Swaziland is also famous for its arts and crafts, and it’s impossible to leave without visiting – and most likely buying – some of the uniquely African crafts like the well-known Swazi candles and the beautiful Ngwenya glass.
-Swaziland is one of the few remaining monarchies left in the world, ruled by King Mswati III, the Kingdom of Swaziland is renowned for its ceremonial culture.
+The rural charm and ethnic culture of this small independent kingdom, located between South Africa and Mozambique, draws many travelers, especially those who come to enjoy the traditional Swazi experience and traditional events.
+Swaziland is also famous for its arts and crafts, and it’s impossible to leave without visiting – and most likely buying – some of the uniquely African crafts like the well-known Swazi candles and the beautiful Ngwenya Glass.
+One of the few remaining monarchies left in the world, Swaziland is ruled by King Mswati III and renowned for its ceremonial culture.